Chart Color Schemes

 Wilsonton has shown very soft population growth performance across periods assessed by AreaSearch

-As of Feb 2026, the population of the suburb of Wilsonton is estimated at around 6,635.
-This reflects an increase of 744 people since the 2021 Census, which reported a population of 5,891 people.
-The change was inferred from AreaSearch's estimation of the resident population at 6,031 following examination of the latest ERP data release by the ABS in June 2024, along with an additional 16 validated new addresses since the Census date.
-This level of population equates to a density ratio of 1,293 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
-The suburb's 12.6% growth since the 2021 census exceeded the Rest of Qld (9.1%) and the national average, marking it as a growth leader in the region.
-Population growth for the area was primarily driven by interstate migration contributing approximately 46.0% of overall population gains during recent periods.
+Analysis of ABS population updates and AreaSearch validation indicates that the suburb of Wilsonton had an estimated population of around 6,005 as of May 2026.
+This figure reflects a rise of 114 people since the 2021 Census, which recorded a population of 5,891.
+The increase is inferred from AreaSearch's estimation of the resident population based on the latest ERP data release by the ABS (June 2025) and an additional 18 validated new addresses since the Census date.
+This results in a population density ratio of approximately 1,170 persons per square kilometer, comparable to averages seen across other locations assessed by AreaSearch.
+The primary driver for this growth was interstate migration, contributing around 46.0% of overall population gains during recent periods.

 Frequently Asked Questions - Population